GhayurH/lyrics-site/README.md

 The aim is preservation rather than modernization: source wording, stanza structure, punctuation, page numbering, and other meaningful features are retained as far as practical.

-For content conventions, correction rules, and the workflow for adding or updating material, see [CONTRIBUTING.md](CONTRIBUTING.md).
+For content conventions, correction rules, and the workflow for adding or updating material, see [CONTRIBUTING.md](docs/CONTRIBUTING.md).

-## اس ذخیرے کے بارے میں

-یہ ویب سائٹ اردو نوحوں، سلاموں، منقبتوں اور متعلقہ کلام کا ایک قابلِ تلاش ذخیرہ ہے۔ اس کا مقصد اس کلام کو ایک سادہ، منظم اور آسانی سے قابلِ رسائی صورت میں محفوظ کرنا ہے۔

-جہاں ممکن ہو وہاں اردو متن کے ساتھ رومن اردو، اصل صفحات یا تصاویر، اور قابلِ تلاش متن بھی فراہم کیا جاتا ہے۔

 ## Technology